AmosJAMcLovin/Solar_System_Chart-PHP/README.md

 # Solar_System_Chart-PHP
-Displaying a solar system chart through PHP
+Assignment that required us to fill in the blanks of a solar system chart using PHP